Albert-Aiqi-Zhang/Food-Image-Classifier/README.md

 # Food-Image-Classifier
 Welcome to the world of Gourmets!
-In this project, I created a food image classifier.
+In this project, I implemented a food image classifier.